scottmillers/Terraform/aws/lambda/docs/lambda-alias-permissions.md

 I can't find a way in the console to add the policy to the alias.
 I can only add it to the lambda function.

-## Possible Explanation
+## Why is the happening?

+I don't know.
+I have a few ideas:
-- I have to use the CLI to give permission to the alias.
+1) I have to use the CLI to give permission to the alias.
 I can't do it in the console.
-- There is a bug in the console.
+2) There is a bug in the console.
 It should allow me to add the policy to the alias.
-- Something else?
+3) Something else?